wouter-swierstra/logic-notes/notes/notes.md

 \end{prooftree}

 Such a proof is sometimes referred to a as *derivation*.
-You may want to think of each inference rules describing a different 'lego piece' that can use to assemble more complex derivations.
+You may want to think of each inference rules describing a different building block that can use to assemble more complex derivations.

 Although the derivation above happens to use all three rules, other